Raffaele/seenit/README.md

 ## Acceptance Criteria

 1. Layout matches the design
-2. Tests for components
+2. Tests for components (For this I had some issue, as I use to mock the component with enzyme, but react testing library doesn't allow me to do it)
-3. Pagination || Infinite scrolling
+3. Pagination || Infinite scrolling (implemented Infinite scrolling)
 4. The user should be able to preview the asset by clicking on the tile (e.g. Modal)